taylor-cox/cs3733-OnlySlightlyBent/README.md

 # soft-eng-group-project
-Group Project for 2019 Software Engineering B-Term
+Group Project for 2019 Software Engineering B-Term.

 ## By:
 Taylor Cox,